-Earlier this year, I ran a 5k and 10k PR and was a few seconds off from my half marathon PR and each one of these races was virtual.
+Earlier this year, I ran a 5k and 10k PR and was a few seconds off from my half marathon PR, and each one of these races was virtual.
 I was by myself, competing against myself.
 As we approach our race day, I wanted to share some thoughts and tips that have helped me through this world of virtual racing!

-As you enter race week, let all the work that you have done this training cycle settle into your body and your mind.
+As you enter race week, let all the work you have done this training cycle settle into your body and mind.
 Think back to any prior races: as race day approaches, so many different experiences and moments help get your mind and body ready for the race.
-You are hydrating, you are sticking to foods your body knows, you are doing your best to get good sleep, you are doing all the stretching and foam rolling, and (if you are like me) you are telling anyone who will listen that you are running a race this weekend!
+You are hydrating; you are sticking to foods your body knows, you are doing your best to get good sleep, you are doing all the stretching and foam rolling, and (if you are like me) you are telling anyone who will listen that you are running a race this weekend!
 These routines, moments, and conversations are energizing and exciting!
-All these small moments and feelings that you create leading up to a big race after a long and hard training cycle, are so rewarding.
+All these small moments and feelings you create leading up to a big race after a long and hard training cycle are so rewarding.
 Recognize your hard work, discipline, and commitment.
 Let these moments happen during race week.

 Now it is time to think about your race plan.
 You have taken the time to feel the excitement of race week and had conversations with family and friends about your upcoming race and what it means to you.
 Maybe you have even made plans for them to be your aid stations and your cheer squad.
 Virtual racing allows for some new logistics while getting rid of some others.
 You may not have to worry about traffic and parking, but you will have to map out your route and be prepared with all your own nutrition and fuel.
 Take the time to think through all the things you will want for your race day.
 Just as you would get all the things prepared for an in-person race, do the same for your virtual race!
 There are also a few new things to think about: Be sure to download the IMT DMM App and the MOTIGO App for a personalized race experience.
-These fun new features will allow for a virtual race experience that is unlike any race you have done previously.
-We want to show up on race day knowing we are logistically prepared, do the same for your virtual race!
+These fun new features will allow for a virtual race experience, unlike any race you have done previously.
+We want to show up on race day, knowing we are logistically prepared.
+Do the same for your virtual race!